samer--/pha/README.md

 There are more models in pack(pha/models).
 The run.pl script adds this path as the file search path 'pha'.

-### Implmentation notes
+### Implementation notes

-This implementation is a complete re-write of Poole's which I did in 2015, completely removing the use of mutable state and failure driven processing.
+This implementation is a complete re-write of Poole's which I did in 2015, removing the use of mutable state and failure driven processing in the core interpreter.
 The original used mutable state to manage a collection of prioritised 'threads' (see below), whereas this one uses state threading and DCG notation to that instead.
 It also uses lazy lists to manage the generation of explanations on demand, and uses another layer of DCG state threading to keep track of a stack of observations, as illustrated above.